makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-server-ros6.md

 ## Background

-I'm not an expert of any means in that area, use it at your own risk.<br>
+I'm not an expert of any means in that area, use it at your own risk.

 This example shows how to configure the OpenVPN server in semiautomated fashion, based on the Long Term Mikrotik router OS version 6.48.6 (as for the time of writing this blog post).
-Newer releases of Router OS offers extra parameters which are not included within current 6.X version, configuration described within this blog post should work on ROS 7.X, never the less I'm not recommending using it that way.<br>
+Newer releases of Router OS offers extra parameters which are not included within current 6.X version, configuration described within this blog post should work on ROS 7.X, never the less I'm not recommending using it that way.

-Current configuration will also work on 7.X releases, I'm sure that with the use of TLS 1.2 or more advanced hashing algirithms instead of sha1 it can be made more secure.<br>
+Current configuration will also work on 7.X releases, I'm sure that with the use of TLS 1.2 or more advanced hashing algirithms instead of sha1 it can be made more secure.

 OpenVPN tunnel can be established betwen the devices with different ROS major versions.

 ### NAT